sculptui/vscode/README.md

   Install the extension by clicking on the Extensions icon in the Activity Bar on the side of VS Code, searching for "SculptUI" and then pressing the "Install" button.

 - `Press the "Start SculptUI" button in the status bar`<br/>
-  When you have a folder open containing a CRA project just use the "Start SculptUI" button shown at the bottom in the status bar of VS Code.
+  When you have a folder open containing a CRA or NextJs project just use the "Start SculptUI" button shown at the bottom in the status bar of VS Code.
 Your web application is compiled, dev server started and the browser opened running your app.

 - `Click element in the browser to jump to code line`<br/>
   Now you can enjoy the magic, just click on any component in the browser to select the matching code right inside your VSCode editor.

+## Custom Setup

+If you are using custom scripts or a custom server with NextJs check out [Custom Setup](docs/custom-setup.md)

 ## Status